Networks with many structural scales: a Renormalization Group perspective

-In what follows, we tackle the following lingering questions: What are the current non-trivial fixed points of LRG, i.e., families or "universality classes" of scale-invariant networks?
+{\textbf{LRG non-trivial fixed points.}} We now tackle the following lingering questions: What are the current non-trivial fixed points of the LRG, i.e., families or "universality classes" of scale-invariant networks?
 Are scale-invariant networks necessarily scale-free?
+Do results depend on the choice of the operator?

-To start, let us remark that, as shown in SM \cite{SM}, regular or homogeneous lattices, with a degree distribution $P(\kappa)=\delta(\kappa-\kappa_0)$, represent the simplest case of scale-invariant structures lacking scale-free properties.
-However, our main focus is categorizing \emph{heterogeneous} and \emph{stochastic} scale-invariant networks.
+Let us remark that regular lattices, with a degree distribution $P(\kappa)=\delta(\kappa-\kappa_0)$, are the simplest case of scale-invariant structures lacking scale-free properties (see SM \cite{SM}).
+However, our main focus is the categorization of \emph{heterogeneous} and \emph{stochastic} scale-invariant networks.

 The \textbf{first} category of self-similar networks comprises trees, i.e., connected loopless networks.
 It is known that the spectral dimension of random trees, with minimal branching ratio $b_{min}=1$, depends upon the first two moments of the degree distribution $ P(\kappa) $ \cite{donetti2004statistical, Burda2001}.
 Specifically, $d_s = 4/3 $ if $ \langle \kappa ^2 \rangle $ is finite, while the problem remains open when $ \langle \kappa ^2 \rangle $ diverges \cite{donetti2004statistical,destri2002spectral, dorogovtsev2003}.
-Here, we examine two specific cases within the lenses of LRG: ordinary random trees (RT) and Barabási-Albert (BA) networks where new nodes attach preferentially to existing nodes, forming $m=1$ edges \cite{Barabasi1999}.
-As reported in Fig.\ref{Fig.BT}(a), $C_L$ shows a plateau corresponding to the theoretically known spectral dimension for RTs, $ d_s=\nicefrac{4}{3} $ \cite{destri2002spectral} and obeying the finite-size scaling condition, Eq.\eqref{Scaling}.
-Also, we observe that $ \hat L_{RW} $ does not alter this value (see Fig.\ref{Fig.BT}(b)), despite specific differences in the susceptibility shape, as the local peak at short times in Fig.\ref{Fig.BT}(b).
+Here, we examine specific cases within these two classes, using the lenses of LRG: ordinary random trees (RT) and scale-free Barabási-Albert (BA) networks where new nodes attach preferentially to existing ones, forming $m=1$ edges \cite{Barabasi1999}.
+As reported in Fig.\ref{Fig.BT}(a), $C_L$ shows a plateau corresponding to the theoretically known spectral dimension for RTs, $ d_s^{RT}=\nicefrac{4}{3} $ \cite{destri2002spectral} and obeys the finite-size scaling condition, Eq.\eqref{Scaling} for various network sizes.
+We also observe that $ \hat L_{RW} $ does not alter this value (see Fig.\ref{Fig.BT}(b)), despite specific differences in the $C$ shape, as the local peak at short times in Fig.\ref{Fig.BT}(b).